nRF24/CircuitPython_nRF24L01/docs/basic_api.rst

     - `True` enables RX mode.
-Additionally, per `Appendix B of the nRF24L01+ Specifications Sheet <https://www.sparkfun.com/datasheets/Components/SMD/ nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf#G1091756>`_, this attribute flushes the RX FIFO, clears the `irq_dr` status flag, and puts nRF24L01 in power up mode.
+Additionally, per `Appendix B of the nRF24L01+ Specifications Sheet <https://www.sparkfun.com/datasheets/Components/SMD/ nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf#G1091756>`_, clears the `irq_dr` status flag, and puts nRF24L01 in power up mode.
 Notice the CE pin is be held HIGH during RX mode.
     - `False` disables RX mode.
-As mentioned in above link, this puts nRF24L01's power in Standby-I (CE pin is LOW meaning low current & no transmissions) mode which is ideal for post-reception work.
-Disabing RX mode doesn't flush the RX/TX FIFO buffers, so remember to flush your 3-level FIFO buffers when appropriate using `flush_tx()` or `flush_rx()` (see also the `read()` function).
+As mentioned in above link, this puts nRF24L01's power in Standby-I mode (CE pin is LOW meaning low current & no transmissions) which is ideal for post-reception work.
+Disabing RX mode doesn't flush the RX FIFO buffers, so remember to flush your 3-level FIFO buffers when appropriate using `flush_tx()` or `flush_rx()` (see also the `read()` function).

+    .. note:: When `ack` payloads are enabled, this attribute flushes the TX FIFO buffers upon exiting RX mode.
+However, this attribute does not flush the TX FIFO buffers when entering RX mode.
+This is done to better manage the ACK payloads loaded into the TX FIFO.

 any()
 ******************